 *This post contains affiliate links, which means if you make a purchase, we may earn a commission at no additional cost to you.
 This helps cover the many costs of running this site.
 Thank you!

 3 Ways To Fight for Your Marriage When You’re Busy and Exhausted

 This one seems obvious but I know too many couples who don’t do it.
 I have to give my husband credit for making this a big priority in our relationship.

 If possible, we try to have weekly date nights.
-While that doesn’t usually mean a big fancy dinner date, it does mean we get time together away from the kids.
+While that doesn’t usually mean a big fancy dinner date, it’s okay for your date nights to take place at home.
+As long as it does mean we get time together away from the kids.
 (A few weeks ago we ran into another couple we know on a “date” at Target and we all had to laugh at ourselves.)
 While there are some weeks when it doesn’t work, those are the exception and not the norm.

 I know the excuses: it’s hard to find/afford a babysitter and schedules can be crazy.
 But here’s the thing: if it’s important to you, you can get creative about how to make it work.
 In fact, I’d love to hear some creative ideas in the comments.